 This multi-use potting soil is ideal for indoor and outdoor plants.
-It offers a premium blend of horticultural ingredients designed, enriched with seaweed fertilizer which promotes biological activity.
+It offers a premium blend of horticultural ingredients designed, enriched with seaweed fertiliser which promotes biological activity.

 Debco provides one of the best potting mix for indoor plants in Australia.

 This reliable potting soil offers a rich blend or perlite, sphagnum moss and humus, enhanced with a Myco-Tone water saving formula to keep your soil moist and nutrient filled.

 Perfect for indoor and outdoor containers which makes it one of the best potting mix for container gardening